NORi: An ML-Augmented Ocean Boundary Layer Parameterization: High-resolution dataset for boundary layer turbulence

 \subsection{Large-eddy simulations}

-To train and validate NORi, high-quality, physically accurate ``ground-truth'' data are required.
-To that end, we run large-eddy simulations (LES) of upper ocean turbulence, i.e., simulations that resolve the largest turbulent eddies in the boundary layer and use a subgrid-scale model to represent the smaller, more universal 3D eddies.
-The LES are generated with Oceananigans.jl \cite{ramadhan_oceananigansjl_2020, wagner_high-level_2025}, a finite volume ocean model written in Julia \cite{bezanson_julia_2017} and optimized for GPUs \cite{silvestri_gpubased_2025}.
-The LES data suite focuses on shear-driven and convection-driven deepening of the boundary layer against a stable background stratification.
-Mathematically, LES solve the incompressible Boussinesq form of the Navier-Stokes equations given by
+LES are simulations that resolve the largest turbulent eddies in the BL and use a subgrid-scale model to represent the smaller, more universal 3D eddies.
+LES are generated with Oceananigans.jl~\cite{ramadhan_oceananigansjl_2020, wagner_high-level_2025}, a finite volume ocean model written in Julia~\cite{bezanson_julia_2017} and optimized for GPUs~\cite{silvestri_gpubased_2025}.
+The LES data suite focuses on shear-driven and convection-driven deepening of the BL against a stable background stratification.
+Mathematically, LES solve the incompressible Boussinesq form of the Navier--Stokes equations given by

 where $\boldsymbol{u}$ are the velocities in the $x$, $y$, and $z$ directions, $f$ is the Coriolis parameter, $\hat{\boldsymbol{k}}$ is the unit vector in the vertical direction (normal to the fluid surface), $p$ is the kinematic pressure, $b$ is the buoyancy of the fluid, $T$ and $S$ are the temperature and salinity of the fluid, $\sigma$ is the potential density, $g$ is the gravitational acceleration, and $\sigma_0 = \SI{1020}{kg.m^{-3}}$ is the reference density.
-The LES are run with laterally doubly-periodic boundary conditions, prescribed advective fluxes of $T$, $S$, and $u$ at the top given by $J_T^\text{top}$, $J_S^\text{top}$ and $J_u^\text{top}$, and no-flux boundary conditions for $T$ and $S$ and free-slip boundary conditions for $u$ and $v$ at the bottom.
+The LES are run with laterally doubly periodic boundary conditions, prescribed advective fluxes of $T$, $S$, and $u$ at the top given by $J_T^\text{top}$, $J_S^\text{top}$, and $J_u^\text{top}$, with $J_v^\text{top}=0$ in all simulations, and linear gradient boundary conditions for $T$ and $S$ and free-slip boundary conditions for $u$ and $v$ at the bottom.
 Additionally, we assume that the vertical velocities at the top and bottom surfaces are zero, imposing the no-penetration boundary condition given by